pierec/git-pypi/README.md

 └── [...]
 ```

+Only serving source distributions is supported at this time.

 When a specific package (e.g. `package_a-1.2.3.tar.gz`) is requested by `pip`,
-the server will perform the following operations:
+and the artifact is not already cached, the server will perform the following
+operations:

 1. Check out the package directory tree (and, optionally, additional trees as
    dictated by the server config) at the given tag (e.g. `package-a/v1.2.3`) to
    a temporary build directory.
-2. Run the build command in the temporary package directory.
+2. Run the build command in the temporary build directory.
 3. Copy the package artifact to the cache.
 4. Remove the temporary build directory.
 5. Return a HTTP 200 response containing the package contents.

 Subsequent requests for the same package will use the cached version.
 Cached
 items are keyed by the SHA1 of the commit, so re-tagging a commit will cause
-the package to be built again.
+the package to be built again (NB: your package manager of choice is probably
+doing its own caching - something to watch out when re-tagging releases).
 Cache is persistent between server runs.

 ## Installation